 When to Apply

-This Skill must be invoked in the following situations:
+This Skill is most useful in the following situations:

 Designing new pages (Landing Page, Dashboard, Admin, SaaS, Mobile App)